-One of the best kept secrets about the Kansas City area is that it is a food and drink lover’s paradise.
-The beer scene in the area is especially rich and diverse, with more recent roots going back to the founding of Boulevard Brewing Company in 1988 and further back to the many pre-Prohibition breweries that called Kansas City home.
+Its more recent roots go back to the founding of Boulevard Brewing Company in 1988, but it can be traced much further back to the many pre-Prohibition breweries that called Kansas City home.

 In fact, in 1881 when Kansas voted to “go dry,” the so-called “wettest block in the world” could be found on 9th Street from State Line Road to Gennesse St. Twenty-three of the twenty-four buildings in this span were either saloons or liquor stores, largely serving the workers from the rough and tumble stockyards in the West Bottoms who had to jump the state line to quench their thirst in Missouri.